Luigian/Ft_Printf/README.md

 ## Installation

-`make` | First time compilation.
-Creates the library `libftprintf.a` in the `ft_printf` directory.

-`make fclean` | Delete files generated from compilation.

-`make re` | Delete files generated from compilation and recompile.
+`make && make clean` | Compiles and creates the library `libftprintf.a`.

+`make re && make clean` | Recompiles.

 ## Usage

-`gcc resources/test_main.c ft_printf/libftprintf.a && ./a.out` | Prints the test main provided as example.
+`gcc resources/test_main.c libftprintf.a && ./a.out` | Prints the test main provided as example.

 ## Credits